pharmaR/riskassessment/CONTRIBUTING.md

   - `/Modules/dbupload.R`: Logs whenever there is an error extracting or uploading info of a package.
   - `./Server/sidebar.R`: Logs whenever there the user makes a final decision on a package, i.e., when the user clicks 'Submit Decision'
-  - `./Server/uploadpackage.R`: Logs whenever a csv file is uploaded.
+  - `./Server/uploadpackage.R`: Logs whenever a CSV file is uploaded.
 In particular, it logs a summary of the uploaded file.

 - `database.sqlite` SQLite database containing the risk, metrics, and comments of each package uploaded.
 It is created the first time the application is ran.
 Subsequent runs of the application will update the existing db.